Asymmetric Methodological Restraint (AMR)

 Consciousness-first ontology carries its own open questions — what governs dissociation? how do individual perspectives arise from universal consciousness?
 But it:

-- Dissolves the hard problem rather than deferring it indefinitely
+- Dissolves the Hard Problem rather than deferring it indefinitely

 - Unifies domains that restraint keeps separate